Dr Gerrit Hilgen

 MG 178 Cookson Building

-My general scientific interest is on sensory signal processing in large neuronal networks.
+My general scientific interest is on sensory signal processing in large neuronal networks and how the different neurons work together.
 During my PhD, I shed light on specialised cell-cell connections in the retina which form dynamic networks between neurons.
 After my PhD, I assembled a voltage-sensitive dye imaging system and developed my own image processing approaches to study how the tactile networks accomplish the integration of sensory input.
-In 2013, I switched back to retinal networks and started using large-scale high-density MEA recordings in combination with high-resolution structural imaging want to find out how all the different neurons work together and shape the neural image that is sent to the brain.
+In 2013, I switched back to retinal networks and started using large-scale high-density MEA recordings in combination with high-resolution structural imaging.
+I recently found that the maturation of retinal functionality is not spatially homogeneous, likely reflecting special ecological requirements.

-Postdoctoral Research Associate with Dr. E. Sernagor.
-Institute of Neuroscience, Newcastle University, UK
+Sept.
+2013- Postdoctoral Research Associate, Retinal Neurobiology, Dr. E. Sernagor, Institute of Neuroscience, Newcastle University, UK

-General Qualification for University Entrance (Abitur) Gymnasium Bad Zwischenahn-Edewecht, Germany
+1999 General Qualification for University Entrance (Abitur), Bad Zwischenahn, Germany

 I supervise undergraduate, masters and PhD students.
 I also participated as a seminar leader and I am a tutor in the ION summer school